KrisiPatel/ML-Pipeline-Internship/README.md

 8. Build the docker image docker build –-tag python-docker .
 9. Run the docker image as a container docker images
 10. Run an image docker run

+Minikube Installation on Windows  https://www.youtube.com/watch?v=qQnYrPErXOE Step 1: Check if virtualisation is supported in your machine Step 2: Download/Install kubectl, minikube utility and add it to to the local ENV PATH Step 3: Download/Install a Hypervisor | ORACLE VM BOX Step 4: Start  Minikube
+Step 5: Create and Expose a container in the Minikube Cluster Step 6: Test or Access the Container
+Step 7: Lab Cleanup